jundalisay/spblist/content/en/research/keynes/general-theory/chapter-17c.md

 - But now it has nothing very useful to contribute to our analysis.
 - It is merely the interest rate which will preserve the status quo.

-> *Superphyics Note: Economic Superphysics has a concept of a natural interest rate based on the 4th Law of Value.
+{{< n n="Economic Superphysics has a concept of a natural interest rate based on the 4th Law of Value.
 It is not a rate that preserves the status quo.
-Rather it is the rate that keeps economic balance in order to maintain zero inflation.
+Rather it is the rate that keeps economic balance in order to maintain zero inflation." >}}

 In general, we have no predominant interest in the status quo as such.